atang100/Sentiment-Analyzer/README.md

 The main method contained in this file will call the necessary methods to remove all the stop words from the tweets (similarly to assignment 1) and remove any unwanted characters.

 The same class is responsible for implementing all the features.
+Meaning that the **Extractor.java** class contains the methods implementing the negative and positive word feature, emoticon feature, and the punctuation feature.
 The **Tweet.java** class is an object that helps us abstract a tweet into it's own class along with some helper methods.
 The **Stop_Word.java** class, abstracts away all the stop word removal functionality.
 Same with the **Emoticon.java** class.

 Finally the **Extractor.java** class also adds the message back into an output.arff file along with all the features and categories.